1) University of Houston Downtown: One Main Street

 A great place for fund raisers and private

-Newly renovated Houston Pattern Works building circa 1945 Has been a landmark for 65 years and in continuing it's long standing tradition of creative ingenuity Canal Street Studios has emerged.
-The new multi-media complex offers women creative studio space for leisure and Professional use.
+The renovated Houston Pattern Works building circa 1945 has been a landmark for 65 years and in continuing its long-standing tradition of creative ingenuity, Canal Street Studios has emerged.
+The multi-media complex offers creative studio space for photographers, designers, and fine artists.

 Farm Gate 711 N. Emile St.